ItsFireninja/Bostrum-Simulation/README.md

 # Bostrum Simulation
-An attempt to make a self sustaining simulation.
+An attempt to make a self-learning,neural network simulation.
 (Currently in Alpha Stage)